Described below are more detailed instructions on what you need to do, and when, concerning Fall OCI:

 the "Forgot My Password" tab on the Symplicity home page, and your

 password will be reset and emailed to you.
 If that doesn't work, contact the Office of Career & Professional Development (OCPD), and we will manually reset your password.
 (Remember: the University of Wisconsin Law School's Symplicity site is different from the Symplicity sites that you may be using to participate in any of the

 section of the Profile, make sure your "Year in School" and anticipated

 "Graduation Date" are correct.
 You should be listed as a 2L unless

-4) Update your resume, adding a description of what you did during the summer of 2011, any honors and awards you may have received, your current GPA and class standing (optional - we recommend you include that information if your GPA puts you in or near the top half of the class), and any significant law school activities (law journal, moot court, SBA, other student organizations, etc.) that you have participated in or plan to participate in during the coming year.
+4) Update your resume, adding a description of what you did during the summer of 2014, any honors and awards you may have received, your current GPA and class standing (if you choose -- this information is optional), and any significant law school activities (law journal, moot court, SBA, other student organizations, etc.) that you have participated in or plan to participate in during the coming year.
 Rising 2Ls may not be able to finalize their resumes until sometime in early August, because the results of law journal write-on competitions are generally not announced until that time.
 However, you can update all other parts of your resume, and then simply drop in current information about law journals as soon as you receive it.
 Students always know the outcome of law journal write-on competitions at least a day or two prior to the Phase One bidding deadline.
-Look at the sample resumes available in the Career Services Office and on our website for formatting ideas and suggestions about how to describe particular activities.
+Look at the sample resumes available in the OCPD and on our website for formatting ideas and suggestions about how to describe particular activities.

 choose the document type, and then browse your computer's hard drive